Cream (band): Wheels of Fire (1968)

 In 1968 came the band's third release, Wheels of Fire, which topped the American charts.
 The album was recorded in a spate of short sessions from July 1967 to June 1968.
 Still a relative novelty, the double album of two LP records was well-suited to extended solos.
-The Wheels of Fire studio recordings showcased the band moving away from the blues and more towards a semi-progressive rock style highlighted by odd time signatures and various orchestral instruments.
+The psychedelic cover was again designed by artist Australian Martin Sharp.
+The Wheels of Fire studio recordings showcased the band moving away from the blues and more towards a semiprogressive rock style highlighted by odd time signatures and various orchestral instruments.
 However, the band did record Howlin' Wolf's "Sitting on Top of the World" and Albert King's "Born Under a Bad Sign".
-According to a BBC interview with Clapton, the record company, Atco Records, also handling Albert King, asked the band to cover "Born Under a Bad Sign", which became a popular track off the record.
+According to a BBC interview with Clapton, their record company, Atco Records, also handling Albert King, asked the band to cover "Born Under a Bad Sign", which became a popular track off the record.
 The opening song, "White Room", became a radio staple.
 Another song, "Politician", was written by the band while waiting to perform live at the BBC.
 The album's second disc included three live recordings from the Winterland Ballroom and one from the Fillmore.
 Clapton's second solo from "Crossroads" has made it to the top 20 in multiple "greatest guitar solo" lists.

 After the completion of Wheels of Fire in mid-1968, the band members had grown tired of their exhausting touring schedule and increasingly loud jamming, and wanted to go their separate ways.
 Baker stated in a 2006 interview with Music Mart magazine, "It just got to the point where Eric said to me: 'I've had enough of this', and I said so have I. I couldn't stand it.
 The last year with Cream was just agony.
 It damaged my hearing permanently, and today I've still got a hearing problem because of the sheer volume throughout the last year of Cream.
 But it didn't start off like that.
 In 1966, it was great.
 It was really a wonderful experience musically, and it just went into the realms of stupidity."
-Bruce and Baker's combustible relationship proved even worse as a result of the strain put upon the band by non-stop touring, forcing Clapton to play the perpetual role of peacekeeper.
+Bruce and Baker's combustible relationship proved even worse as a result of the strain put upon the band by nonstop touring, forcing Clapton to play the role of perpetual peacekeeper.

 Clapton had also become interested in the music of Bob Dylan's former backing group, now known as the Band, and their debut album, Music from Big Pink, which proved to be a welcome breath of fresh air to Clapton in comparison to the psychedelia and volume that had defined Cream.
 Furthermore, he had read a scathing Cream review in Rolling Stone, a publication he had much admired, in which the reviewer, Jon Landau, called him a "master of the blues cliché".
 In the wake of that article, Clapton wanted to end Cream and pursue a different musical direction.